 Kernel-mode NFS servers

-VMs with NFS servers running in kernel-mode cannot be migrated into GKE with Migrate for Anthos.
+VMs with NFS servers running in kernel-mode cannot be migrated into GKE with Migrate to Containers.
 These VMs must be migrated into VMs on Compute Engine.
 Alternatively, you can use Filestore for a cloud-native NFS solution.

 Migrating data from source NFS shares